 Acknowledgement: The picture of Howard Gardner is reproduced here under a Creative Commons Attribution-NonCommercial-NoDerivs 2.0 Generic (CC BY-NC-ND 2.0) Licence.
 It is part of the Aspen Institute’s photostream at Flickr.

-To cite this article: Smith, Mark K. (2002, 2008) ‘Howard Gardner and multiple intelligences’, the encyclopedia of informal education, http://www.infed.org/mobi/howard-gardner-multiple-intelligences-and-education.
+To cite this article: Smith, Mark K. (2002, 2008) ‘Howard Gardner and multiple intelligences’, The encyclopedia of pedagogy and informal education, https://www.infed.org/mobi/howard-gardner-multiple-intelligences-and-education.

 © Mark K. Smith 2002, 2008